 How To Renew Your Surety Bond

 If you currently have an active surety bond, you might wonder whether and when you need to renew it.
 Although some surety bonds don’t have a termination date, most of them are valid within a specific period.
-To make sure you don’t get your project canceled or meet any other repercussions, you’ll need to keep your contract up to date.
+To make sure you don’t get your project canceled or meet any other repercussions, you’ll need to keep your bond up to date.

 We are here to help you make an informed decision and renew your surety bond quickly and effortlessly.
-Before we dive into all the information about the renewing process, let us review the basics of this contract type.
-That will give you a proper insight into the topic and allow you to renew your surety bond the best way possible.
+Before we dive into all the information about the renewal process, let us review the basics of this contract type.
+That will give you proper insight into the topic and allow you to renew your surety bond the best way possible.

 What is a Surety Bond?

 A surety bond is a contract between three parties – the contractor, the surety, and the obligee.
 The contractor is an individual or business that needs to ensure stable work performance to the obligee.
 Basically, the contractor purchases a bond created by the surety, an organization that takes responsibility for paying the depth in case the principal fails to perform the task.
 The obligee is typically a government agency requesting a surety bond to avoid financial losses in case the contractor fails to complete a project or meet contract specifications.

 The most common surety bonds fall into two broad categories – contract surety bonds and commercial (miscellaneous) surety bonds.
 The contract bonds mainly guarantee that construction projects will be performed in the future.
 Commercial bonds, on the other hand, make sure that the contractor obtains a license for occupations, reserves the rights of interested parties in judicial proceedings, and more.

 As we mentioned above, some surety bonds are valid for a specific period, and others are issued for an indefinite time.
 If you want to make an informed decision, you should consider the contract term before the purchase.
 The valid date is typically located in statutes, regulations, ordinances, and optional clause sections of surety bonds.